 Sarah specialises on the bass clarinet and has gained an international reputation as an artist, teacher and researcher on the instrument.
 She has performed solo repertoire across the UK, Ireland, Asia, Europe and the Americas and has attracted composers including Sir Harrison Birtwistle, Piers Hellawell and William Sweeney to write works for her.
 In January 2003, Sarah performed a solo bass clarinet recital in London’s Purcell Room as part of the Park Lane Group Young Artist Series.

-Sarah teaches bass clarinet at the Royal Northern College of Music and clarinet at Nottingham University.
-She is Associate in Music Performance and Director of MA Performance at Sheffield University.
+Sarah teaches bass clarinet at the Royal Northern College of Music and is Director Performance at Sheffield University.
 Sarah hosts bass clarinet and clarinet courses on the Isle of Raasay in Scotland and runs and tutors on other wind chamber music courses in the UK and France.
-Sarah has given workshops on bass clarinet technique at many establishments including the Royal Academy of Music, Trinity College of Music, The Royal Welsh College of Music, The Royal Northern College of Music, The Royal Irish Academy of Music, Keele University and Edinburgh University.
+Sarah has given workshops on bass clarinet technique at many establishments around the world.

 Sarah performs with Hard Rain Ensemble, rarescale and SCAW.

 Sarah has completed a PhD in bass clarinet multiphonic analysis at Keele University and has published ‘Spectral Immersions; A Comprehensive Guide to the Theory and Practice of Bass Clarinet Multiphonics’ via Metropolis publishers.